adityafajri/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my dummy github page

-I'm glad you are here.
-I plan to talk about ...
+I'm sorry for this simple site, i hope you not dissappointed to visit this site.
+This is only for educational purpose & won't be develop